-In sending Malignaggi to the hospital, Porter found himself jettisoned up to the top of the list of “next American superstars.”
+In sending Malignaggi to the one of the local hospital beds, Porter found himself jettisoned up to the top of the list of “next American superstars.”
 And like most fighters who make it to that list these days, he found himself quickly ousted.

 Similar to Seth Mitchell and Adrien Broner before him, Porter’s reputation turned out to be greater than his reality.
 And, also like Mitchell and Broner, he would find himself beaten soundly by an opponent he was heavily favored to not only beat, but humiliate.

 Moments after the decision was read at the StubHub Center in Carson, California, Porter was baffled by what he had just heard.

 “I don’t get that,” Porter could be heard telling his father and trainer, Kenny Porter while Brook and his team were in mid-ring celebration.